A short story:

 It suddenly occurred to her that there were no other women around.
-She was so used to women being outnumbered by men in the technical field she didn’t notice the other girls had left.
+She was so used to women being outnumbered by men in the technical field she hadn’t noticed the other girls had left.
 The room was slightly wobbling before her and she took another sip of the cheap concoction of soda and rum one of the guys had offered her.
-She was surrounded by devious smiles, but before her inner red flag could urge her out the door, one of the boys grabbed her arm and pulled her into a forced dance.
+She was surrounded by devious smiles, and before her inner red flag could urge her out the door, one of the boys grabbed her arm and pulled her into a forced dance.
 The other guys laughed and she felt caught in a game where she was nothing but an object of entertainment.

 She had trouble making sense of the situation.
 Just earlier that day, the same boys had treated her with respect, giving her shy glances and feeling privileged at any opportunity to come to her aid.
 They were all taking the same course of certifications, and the spontaneous student party seemed like a fun invitation, but she never suspected that she would become the party.

 He swung her around and cradled her tight in his arms.
 She could feel his wet breath on the back of her neck, and to the audience’s delight, he started to raise her shirt, exposing her abdomen.
 When his hands continued to cup her bra, something finally snapped within her and she stomped his foot with her heal.
-He released her in a howl and she flew out the door while the boys were still preoccupied in laughter.
-She ran all the way to her room and stood panting in terror as the boys’ mocking smiles flashed before her mind.
+He released her in a howl and she flew out the door while the boys were still preoccupied with laughter.
+She ran all the way to her room and stood to pant in terror as the boys’ mocking smiles flashed before her mind.

 The next morning class was awkward, and the boys’ eyes circumvent hers in shame as they delivered discrete apologies.
 She didn’t feel like joining any of her classmates for lunch that day but walked over to the main building by herself.
 Although the campus wasn’t far from the city outskirts, it was surrounded by farmland.
-The campus itself had been converted from a huge Victorian era plantation once employing hundreds.
+The campus itself had been converted from a huge Victorian-era plantation once employing hundreds.
 The main building was several stories tall, and the cafeteria occupied most of the first floor.
 Despite its size, she had trouble finding a place to sit, so she joined a line of people winding itself up a staircase to the second floor where more space had been made available due to a special event.

-She was still carrying anxiety from the previous night and soon lost her patience for the slow moving crowd.
+She was still carrying anxiety from the previous night and soon lost her patience for the slow-moving crowd.
 I’ll sit anywhere, she thought, and made a detour on the first landing and headed towards a hallway in the opposite direction.
 The hallway only took her to another flight of stairs, so she headed further up.
-The staircase however, didn’t lead to a third floor but continued to what must be the fourth, and then to another hallway.
+The staircase, however, didn’t lead to a third floor but continued to what must be the fourth, and then to another hallway.
 She started feeling apprehensive when the hallway took her to yet another flight of stairs.
 She started to go back down and once again ended up in a hallway on the third floor which took her back in the same direction as the last staircase, even though she didn’t remember it stopping at a third floor.
 She walked back up to the fourth floor and confirmed that she had indeed walked in a loop, so she continued once again but chose to walk all the way up to the top fifth floor this time.

 “I’ve been here for a very long time,” he said casually as if it was supposed to make sense somehow.